shmuelie/MonoGame.Js/README.md

   "pause" the game till all the resources have loaded.
 For now just recalculate any variables/members that are dependant on the texture's dimensions in the callback.
-* There is not TimeSpan object, instead just plane milliseconds are used.
+* There is no TimeSpan object, instead just plane milliseconds are used.
 So for example you instead of gameTime.elapsedGameTime it's gameTime.elapsedGameMilliseconds.